CO2e Carbon Footprint Calculator

 reduction in per-mile CO2 emissions when switching from a gas car to an EV on the average U.S. grid (DOE / ANL GREET, 2024)

-Transportation and home energy together account for 56% of the average American's carbon footprint, and these are the two categories where electrification and renewable energy offer the most dramatic reduction potential.
-An EV charged with solar power eliminates up to 8 tons of CO2 per year, cutting a typical footprint in half.
-The Paris Agreement target requires reducing per-capita emissions to 2.0 tons by 2050, an 87.5% reduction from current U.S. levels (UNFCCC).
+Transportation and home energy remain the biggest categories users can directly change, while food, goods, and services explain why a four-input calculator often undercounts a full footprint.
+An EV charged with solar power can eliminate several tons of CO2 per year, and a solar-plus-heat-pump home can remove most direct energy emissions.
+The 1.5-degree pathway requires global per-capita emissions near 2.3 tons by 2030, so the current U.S. average implies roughly an 87% reduction target.
 Use the calculator above to measure your footprint, then explore our EV Savings Calculator to model switching to electric, Solar Savings Calculator to see the impact of renewable energy, or LED Savings Calculator to start cutting emissions today.

 What Is a Carbon Footprint?
 A Complete Explanation